oraclebase/vagrant/containers/ol8/README.md

-# VirtualBox VM for Container Vagrant Build
+# VirtualBox VM for Containers using Podman on Oracle Linux 8 (OL8)

-I use a VirtualBox VM for playing around with container builds.
+I use a VirtualBox VM for playing around with container builds using Podman on Oracle Linux 8 (OL8).
 This represents the base of that VM.

 ## Required Software